Review of Olivea in Kingston, Ontario

 We visited Olivea in mid-November for lunch.
 They have a modest menu offering antipasti (appetizers), salads, sandwiches, pastas, and secondi.
 One of my friends had the tuna special, while the others had pasta.
 As usual, I ordered a burger, the Olivea Burger to be exact.
 It has Enright (name of a local cattle farm) beef, Wilton cheddar, bacon, and tomato chutney.
 It comes with a side of soup, frites or insalata verde or green salad.
 I picked the green salad.
 The burger was $17, which is comparable to other establishments.

 While we waited for our food, we were served bread with olive oil and vinegar.
 The bread was so delightful.
-It was soft, light, with a touch of salt.
+It was soft, light and had a touch of salt.

 Close-up of Burger